 The computers in the 2nd floor MCSP lab are dual boot, capable of running Windows XP or Ubuntu Linux, an open source version of Linux.
 Generally you will find them running XP so you will need to reboot into Linux as follows:

-The windows you will use under GNOME will feel much like those under Windows 98, 2000, NT, or XP although a few things are different.
-Click on the xterm (terminal) icon on the Panel to get another xterm window, then use your two windows to get comfortable with these basics:
+The windows you will use under GNOME will feel much like those under Windows XP.
+However, there are a couple of tips that you should be aware of.
+Click on the text editor icon and the Firefox icon on the Panel to open two more windows, then use your three windows to get comfortable with these basics:

 Moving Windows: As usual, windows can be moved by clicking on the title bar and dragging the window with the mouse.
 Alternatively, you can hold down ALT and then click anywhere in the window to drag it to a new location.
 This is particularly handy if the title bar is not visible.

 Using Multiple Workspaces: GNOME allows you to have several different workspaces open simultaneously.
-For example, later in the course you may want to have one workspace with a terminal window where you are working on your personal web pages and another workspace with a terminal window to work on lab exercises.
-Or, you may want to have your browser open in one workspace, the emacs editor in another, or whatever.
-The GNOME panel shows your workspaces (a grid of 4 rectangles in the right hand corner of the taskbar -- in each rectangle smaller rectangles indicate windows open in that workspace).
-At this point you should have one workspace open with a window open in it.
-To change workspaces, just click on the rectangle.
+This is something that you have probably not experienced with a Windows interface.
+This feature can be useful in grouping together windows that are supporting different tasks.
+For example, you may want to have one workspace with a terminal window where you are working on your personal web pages and another workspace with a terminal window to work on lab exercises.
+Alternatively, you may want to have a full-screen browser open in one workspace and Eclipse in another.
+The GNOME panel shows your workspaces (a grid of 2 rectangles in the right hand corner of the taskbar -- in each rectangle smaller rectangles indicate windows open in that workspace).
+At this point you should have one workspace open with 3 windows open in it.
+To change workspaces, just click on the corresponding rectangle.

-Now that you can get around the window environment, let's take a look at an xterm.
-Click on one of the terminal windows to activate it.
+You should already have an xterm open; click to activate it.
 The program running in the xterm is called the shell.
-The shell lets you issue commands to the Linux operating system and work with files.
+The shell lets you issue commands explicilty to the Linux operating system and work with files.
 Refer to the Linux Command Reference and Linux/Unix Overview handouts given in class as you answer the following questions and type in the appropriate commands to move around the file system.
 Pay attention to what happens on the screen after each command.

 What is displayed when you type in the command (and press ENTER)?